 5. Round above ground

-Rather than being an eyesore, above-ground pools can actually be very attractive and provide a nice sculptural element for your backyard.
-This plunge pool was constructed from a concrete water tank, with the material contrasting beautifully with the timber fencing and surround.
+Rather than being an eyesore, above-ground pools can actually be very attractive.
+They can provide a nice sculptural element for your backyard.
+Consider a gorgeous plunge pool constructed from a concrete water tank.
+The material contrasts beautifully with timber fencing and surrounds.

 6. Tropical flair

 Add a series of lush plants to your pool deck to create that resort oasis aesthetic.
-Banana leaf plants are guaranteed to evoke tropical vibes, and housing them in massive statement containers always looks stylish.
-I love the chill atmosphere of this pool deck setup.
+Banana leaf plants are guaranteed to evoke tropical vibes.
+And housing them in massive statement containers always looks stylish.

 Durable and cost-effective, concrete remains a popular choice of pool decking material.
-When painted dazzling white it evokes the Greek Islands – just build in a waterfall at one end, plant scented foliage plants and add a row of lanterns for the atmosphere.
+When painted dazzling white it evokes the Greek Islands.
+Just build in a waterfall at one end, plant scented foliage plants and add a row of lanterns for atmosphere.

 8. Take the plunge

-OK, so you may not have the expansive views enjoyed at this African game reserve lodge, but I think this is a gorgeous example of a little plunge pool so neatly surrounded by its timber decking, and providing just enough space to install some sun loungers.
-Even if you lack a stunning view, this shows you how little space you really need to set up a luxurious-looking oasis in your backyard.
+OK, so you may not have the expansive views of a resort oasis.
+But even if you lack a stunning view, you don’t need a lot of space for a plunge pool.
 (Looking for an expert in plunge pool construction?
 Start your search here.)

 9. Backyard infinity pool

-With an infinity plunge pool overlooking nature out on the back verandah, timber would be the obvious choice of decking material to blend in and to work those rainforest eco-lodge vibes.
+Have in mind an infinity plunge pool overlooking nature out on the back verandah?
+Then timber is the obvious choice of decking material to blend in and to work those rainforest eco-lodge vibes.

 10. Corner cabana

 Make the most of a boring pool corner by installing a small wooden deck, adding a roof frame and some trellises to create a little cabana.
-Not only will it provide shade and shelter and help protect your outdoor furniture and décor from the elements, but it will add all the summery resort vibes to your pool area.
+It will provide shade and shelter and help protect your outdoor furniture and décor from the elements.
+But it will also add all the summery resort vibes to your pool area.
 And training a beautiful bougainvillea up one side adds so much charm.

 11. Timber touches

-Even if you have a concrete pool, adding touches of timber decking (such as at the ends of this one) will give it luxe feels while the contrast in materials also adds more visual interest.
+Even if you have a concrete pool, adding touches of timber decking (such as at the ends) will give it luxe feels.
+The contrast in materials also adds more visual interest.
 Make sure all your timber decking is comfortable underfoot by finding someone to take care of your deck sanding.

 12. Small but stunning

-How cute is this small backyard pool setup?
-You may not be able to swim laps in this one but how relaxing would it be to dangle your legs in here on a hot summer’s arvo.
-I love the natural timber decking adjoining the paved/concreted pool area—a lovely organic touch that blends with your backyard greenery.
+Even a tiny pool can add so much luxury to your home.
+You may not be able to swim laps in it but how relaxing would it be to dangle your legs in on a hot summer’s arvo.
+Natural timber decking adjoining a paved/concreted pool area gives a lovely organic touch.
+Perfect for blending into your backyard greenery.